Numerical analysis of heat transport in classical one-dimensional systems

 Finally, there exists the special class of integrable systems; they are typically characterized by a ballistic dynamics, where the flux is independent of the system size, the reason being that the independent modes travel undamped from one to the other boundary of the chain.
 However, integrable systems with symmetric potentials may again display an unexpected behavior.
 This is, for instance, the case of the hard-point chain, where the potential $V(u)$ is an infinitely high box of width $w$.
 If the particles have all the same mass, each collision, occurring either when $u=0$, or $u=w$ amounts to an exchange of velocities.
 Hence, the dynamics is characterized by conserved quantities: the ``velocitons" which jump from one to another particle, when a collision occurs.
 If the average interparticle distance is set equal to $w/2$, the velocitons do not move in a preferential direction; they diffuse in an anomalous way, leading to a non ballistic divergence of the heat conductivity~\cite{Politi2011}.

 The general scenario has been confirmed by several numerical simulations, but some results are at odds with the theoretical predictions.
-Here, I focus on the most common inconsistency, the observation of a seemingly finite conductivity in systems where theory instead predicts a divergence (see e.g.,~\cite{Spohn2014}).
-I analyse the dependence of the flux on the chain length with the help of an approximate formula proposed while discussing the behavior of nearly integrable systems~\cite{Lepri2020}.
-The good reproduction of the numerical results let me conclude that heat conductivity eventually diverges.
-In some cases, the seemingly size-independent conductivity is a strong finite-size effect due to the very long phonon mean-free path (MFP) of the modes which carry the energy.
+Here, I focus on the typical inconsistency: the evidence of a seemingly finite conductivity in cases where theory predicts a divergence (see e.g.,~\cite{Spohn2014}).
+I show that many numerical observations are affected by strong finite-size effects, which mask the asymptotic divergence.
+In practice, in many models, the effective heat conductivity is the sum of two contributions, a kinetic one sustained by phonon-like modes characterized by a long mean-free path (MFP).
+This idea was already proposed in~\cite{Lepri2020} to explain heat transport in nearly integrable systems.
+Therein, it is natural to expect phonon-like modes to propagate over long distances before dissipating their energy.
+Here, I show that the same decomposition applies to a much wider class of systems, namely models characterized by non-binding energy which are not nearly integrable, as revealed by their fully chaotic spectrum of Lyapunov exponents.